C-Dev66/StockMarketVisualizer/README.md

 ## Description

 This python script will work as a webscrapper for fetching the Dow Jones index companies and plotting by the biggest market cap.
-Composing and sending an automated email to the recipients from an authenticated account.

-We will create a function to extract the page links (title/components) from the passed url.
-BeautifulSoup will group the content with it's find_all capability.
-Structure will then be added to the soup to view as a list.
+We will create a function to extract the page (title/components) from the passed url.
+BeautifulSoup will group the content with it's row.find capability.
+Structure will then be added to the soup to viewed as a plot by importing matplotlib & squairfy.

-Once the content is extracted we will compose the email by signing into the smtp server with credentials.
-Structure the subject line.
-Initiate connection and quit the server.
+Once the content is plotted we will add a color scheme to differeciate the market caps by monetary value.

-Debbging can be viewed by setting the communication 'server.set_debuglevel(0-3)'

 Depencies we will be using

-- BeautifulSoup
+- beautifulsoup
+- matplotlib as pyplot & plt/cm
-- smtplib
+- squairfy
 - requests & datetime